medidanandakishore/M1_Application_Librarymanagementsystem/README.md

         '2_Architecture'      | Documents specifying design details
         `3_Implementation`    | All code and documentation
-        '4_TestPlanAndOutput' | All High lavel and Low lavel problems '5_Report'            | Its about how to run the pograme and play game '6_ImageAndVideo'     | Store images only
+        '4_TestPlanAndOutput' | All High lavel and Low lavel problems '5_Report'            | Its about how to run the pograme '6_ImageAndVideo'     | Store images only